 This course provides the knowledge about fundamentals of health Information Systems and the role of Information systems in efficient operation of healthcare organizations.
 The course specifically focuses on: Evolution of HMIS, HMIS components and basic HMIS functions, technology infrastructure for healthcare organizations, basic concepts such as HER, HIE, CPOE, and CDSS, HMIS standards such as HIPPA, HL7, and DICOM, strategic information systems planning for healthcare organizations, systems analysis and project management, information security issues, and role of HMIS professionals in health organizations.

-This course introduces students to the concept of social media analytics and techniques used to analyze social media data such as texts, networks, actions, hyperlinks, mobile, location and search engine data.
-Students will learn how businesses align social media analytics with their business strategies and gain insights on trends and user behaviors.
-An emphasis is placed on using various software tools to analyze real-world social media data.
+This course introduces students to the concept of social media analytics and techniques used to analyze social media data such as texts, networks, and actions.
+Students will learn how to extract data from popular social media platforms and analyze such data using software tools such as R to identify trends, sentiment, opinion leaders and communities.

 This course introduces students to the management and coordination of enterprise data resources to improve enterprise-wide decision-making.
 Students will learn how to identify key performance indicators from enterprise data, how to differentiate enterprise analytics from other forms of analytics, how to determine what proprietary data will provide analytical advantage to maximize the impact on the enterprise, recent technologies for analytics and best practices from recent cases.
 Students will engage in an iterative process of exploring data from multiple functional areas within an organization to derive actionable insights as well as communicate findings to help enterprises improve the quality of their decisions.